savob/savobajic.ca/content/projects/personal/esc/esc-v2.md

 ### Commutation

-This is where I spent a good portion of my time, as I needed to reteach myself and erassure myself what I was doing was right in terms of BLDC control.
+This is where I spent a good portion of my time, as I needed to reteach myself and reassure myself what I was doing was right in terms of BLDC control.
 The reason I had developed doubt was because when I was looking at ELECTRONOOB's code for this, he would commutate his motor right after passing the zero-crossing, however if we look back at the [theory of BLDC commutation](../#motor-theory) one can see that zero-crossing is halfway in the step, thus the system needs to wait another half-step before it commutates.
 At high speeds this half step would be roughly 100 to 300 microseconds.

-ELECTRONNOOBS seems to have dodged this due to his use of a for loop in the interrupt that checks 10 times every 10us if the zero has been indeed crossed which leaves a delay of 100us which in combination with other factors related to code exectution probably generates a delay of between 150us and 200us between zero-crossing and commutation, which is tolerable in most circumstances.
+ELECTRONOOBS seems to have dodged this due to his use of a for loop in the interrupt that checks 10 times every 10us if the zero has been indeed crossed which leaves a delay of 100us which in combination with other factors related to code execution probably generates a delay of between 150us and 200us between zero-crossing and commutation, which is tolerable in most circumstances.